Heather-Glen-Village/HGV-Learning-Git/README.md

 ### Main Branch
 **Main Branch** is the final branch that stores 100% working code and shouldn't have any half finish parts in it.
 The idea is that if we want to test code with a new set of hardware, we will use code from main branch as we know it will work without any error.
 The only thing that can edit main is by merging Dev Branch into it but unlike dev where you can make any merge whenever you finish working on your Feature Branch, merging into **Main requires someone to look over the code before letting the merge happen.**
 ## How to Use Git
 First Before we Use Git, we need to download it and then download other GUI or Tools we want to use.
-In this Guide we will be using just **Base Git**  + **Github CLI** or **VScode**, but you are free to use any Git GUI you Like.
+In this Guide we will be using just **Base Git**  + **GitHub CLI** or **VScode**, but you are free to use any Git GUI you Like.
 ### Needed Software
 #### Git
 Is a Terminal Program that lets you use Git via the Terminal and should be auto installed on almost every PC.
 However, if you want to make sure you have it installed or up to date follow these steps based on your OS